Call Before You Dig

 Why are pipelines known as “Your Quiet Neighbor?”The United States has the largest pipeline network in the world.
 Pipelines are an essential part of our nation’s infrastructure, delivering natural gas and liquid petroleum products that power our lives.
 According to government studies, pipelines are the safest and most reliable way to transport these essential energy products.

-Pecan Pipeline owns and operates natural gas transmission and gathering pipelines in Texas and North Dakota.
+Pecan Pipeline owns and operates natural gas gathering pipelines in Texas and North Dakota.
 The lines are subject to many government regulations as well as industry operating standards outlining safe operating practices.
 These regulations and standards deal with all phases of pipeline operations.

 To find out more visit: http://primis.phmsa.dot.gov/comm/Index.htm